Treatments and Services

 How does chemotherapy work?

 Chemotherapy is almost always delivered to a child’s whole body (called systemic).
 The medicines go into the bloodstream and throughout your child’s body to kill cancer cells.
 Sometimes chemotherapy is put directly into the blood vessel that feeds the tumor.
-At Seattle Children’s we use this method to treat some children with retinoblastoma.

 The way your child gets chemo depends on: